lichen022887/Esophageal-Cancer-Type-Prediction/README.md

 Esophageal adenocarcinoma, esophageal squamous cancer and normal healthy esophageal sample gene expression data were downloaded from TCGA database

 The data were fitted with different ML models and get up to 97.14% accuracy

+The raw gene expression data (>21MB) are unable to upload